jailani-pb/is3205-practical-solutions/README.md

 The solutions from textbook (1) stated above are done by Jabari James, and the github repository can be found at: https://github.com/jsquared21/Intro-to-Java-Programming

-### These solutions are mainly guideline, if your solutions satisfies the requirement, that means it is valid.